Information

 Headings

-Headings set a logical hierarchy in your content.
-It is important to use the correct HTML heading level in your markup.
+Use the correct HTML heading level in your markup.
 This helps all users to make sense of your content including:

 • users of assistive technology